-The government has produced guidance on school transport from the autumn term.
+The government has produced guidance on school transport.

 The guidance says that public transport use should be kept to an “absolute minimum”, especially at peak times.
 Staggered start and finish times may help with this and pupils are encouraged to walk or cycle to school where possible.